petrenkonikita112263/xwiki-cherry-pick/README.md

 Why?
 -----
 In XWiki, I often need to cherry-pick a commit from the master branch to a stable branch.
-To avoid having my IDE updating my repository during the operation, I am used to do it in an other working directory.
+To avoid having my IDE updating its indices during the operation (which happens if it detects changes on the file system), I am used to do it in an other working directory.
 The process is the following:

 1. clone the repository in a new directory if it is not already done
 1. checkout the branch from the remote repository